suoglu/Fixed-Floating-Point-Adder-Multiplier/README.md

 * This project provides a 16 bit adder multiplier hardware and interface for testing designed hardware
 * System works on two number formats shown at number formats section
-* Output is provided in the same format as operands
+* Output is provided in the same format as the operands
+* Flow:
+  * Start with `Reset/New calculation` button.
+  * Enter the first operand via `Switches` and press any one of the `Operator buttons`.
+  * Enter the second operand via `Switches` and press any one of the `Operator buttons`.
+  * System will calculate results for all of the modules.
+Shown output can be chosen via `Operator buttons`.
+  * To initiate a new calculation press `Reset/New calculation` button.

 ## Status